dgageot/repet/documentation/workbook-en.md

 ### Test

-+ Extract Configuration to make it usable for tests
+We are going to extract a Configuration object to make it usable for tests.
+Like this:

 ```java
 public class Server {